EHRI/rspub-gui/docs/rst/rsgui.select.rst

     *The advanced part of the select page*

 ..
 IMPORTANT::
-    With advanced selection you can choose multiple files and folders for inclusion and exclusion of synchronization.
+    With advanced selection you can choose multiple files and folders for inclusion and exclusion of :term:`synchronization`.
     For instance if you include the directory ``C:\my_files\ehri`` but want to exclude its subdirectory ``C:\my_files\ehri\other_files``.

     Another feature is the ability to import lists of path names.
-This opens the possibility of doing the selection of what will be synchronized in or by another application.
+This opens the possibility of doing the selection of what will be :term:`synchronize`\ d in or by another application.

 Press `Add directory` or `Add files` respectively if you want to browse to directories or files to be included or excluded.
 When adding files you can choose multiple files by pressing `Shift` and `Ctrl` or `Cmd` keys while